Glen Smith Photoshop logo

 X

-Switch foreground and background colours – very useful with layer masks
+Switch foreground and background colors – very useful with layer masks

 D

-Selects default foreground and background colours – useful with layer masks
+Selects default foreground and background colors – useful with layer masks

 Arrow Keys